weyoss/redis-smq/packages/redis-smq/docs/configuration.md

     /* ... */
   },
 );
-// InternalEventBus still connects to localhost:6379! 😕
+// Components still connects to localhost:6379! 😕
 ```

 **Why This Happens:**